redhat-actions/buildah-build/README.md

 Buildah is a GitHub Action for building OCI-compatible (Docker- and Kubernetes-compatible) images quickly and easily.

-Buildah action works only on Linux distributions, and it is not supported on Windows or Mac platforms at this time.

-Note that GitHub's [Ubuntu Environments](https://github.com/actions/virtual-environments#available-environments) (ubuntu-20.04 and ubuntu-18.04) come with buildah 1.17.0 installed.
-If you are not using these environments, you must first [install buildah](https://github.com/containers/buildah/blob/master/install.md).
+Buildah only works on Linux.
+GitHub's [Ubuntu Environments](https://github.com/actions/virtual-environments#available-environments) (`ubuntu-18.04` and newer) come with buildah installed.
+If you are not using these environments, or if you want to use a different version, you must first [install buildah](https://github.com/containers/buildah/blob/master/install.md).

 After building your image, use [push-to-registry](https://github.com/redhat-actions/push-to-registry) to push the image and make it pullable.